Chandi: Legends

-She is known as the supreme goddess Mahishasuramardini or Katyayini Durga (6th Navadurga) who slayed the demon Mahishasura.
+Chandi is known as the supreme goddess Mahishasuramardini or Katyayini Durga (6th Navadurga) who slayed the demon Mahishasura.
 She has been affiliated with and also considered as Vindhyavasini or Kaushiki or Yogmaya or Ambika who killed Shumbha, Nishumbha and their fellow demons.
 "The great Goddess was born from the energies of the male divinities when the devas became impotent in the long-drawn-out battle with the asuras.
 All the energies of the Gods became united and became supernova, throwing out flames in all directions.
 Then that unique light, pervading the Three Worlds with its lustre, combined into one, and became a female form."

 "Devi projected overwhelming omnipotence.
 The three-eyed goddess was adorned with the crescent moon.
-Her multiple arms held auspicious weapons and emblems, jewels and ornaments, garments and utensils, garlands and rosaries of beads, all offered by the gods.
+Her several arms held auspicious weapons and emblems.
+She wear precious jewels and dresses offered by the gods.
 With her golden body blazing with the splendour of a thousand suns, seated on her lion vehicle, Chandi is one of the most spectacular of all personifications of Cosmic energy."

 In other scriptures, Chandi is portrayed as "assisting" Kali in her battle with the demon Raktabīja.
 Chandi wounded him, but a new demon sprang up from every drop of his blood that fell on the ground.
-By drinking Raktabīja's blood before it could reach the ground, Kali enabled Chandi to first destroy the armies of demons and finally kill Raktabīja himself.
+By drinking Raktabīja's blood before it could reach the ground, Kali enabled her first to destroy the demon army and finally kill Raktabīja himself.
 In Skanda Purana, this story is retold and another story of Mahakali killing demons Chanda and Munda is added.
 Authors Chitralekha Singh and Prem Nath says, "Narada Purana describes the powerful forms of Lakshmi as Durga, Kali, Bhadrakali, Chandi, Maheshwari, Lakshmi, Vaishnavi and Andreye".
 Also, she is the one who purified Halahal (during Samudra Manthan) into Amrit (Ambrosio).

 Chandi Homa (Havan)

 Chandi Homa is one of the most popular Homas in Hindu religion.
 It is performed across India during various festivals, especially during the Navaratri.
 Chandi Homa is performed by reciting verses from the Durga Sapthasathi and offering oblations into the sacrificial fire.
 It could also be accompanied by the Navakshari Mantra.
-Kumari Puja & Suvasini Puja also form a part of the ritual.
+Kumari Puja and Suvasini Puja also form a part of the ritual.